2nd Century BCE+: Mithraism and Christianity1st Century: The Ebionites

-Animal Sacrifice and Blood Rituals in Traditional World Religions and Satanism, 9 times, in these sections:
+Animal Sacrifice and Blood Rituals in Traditional World Religions and Satanism, 9 times, in the following sections:

 3.3.
 Paganism / Mithraism

-Nothing New: Religions Evolve From Previous Religions, 3 times, in these sections:
+Nothing New: Religions Evolve From Previous Religions, 3 times, in the following sections:

 3. Christianity: The New Testament was Rehashed Paganism